 Compatible with Android and iOS, the Gear S3 is an improvement on the Gear S2 in all ways but one: the design.
-Or at least we think so; you might disagree and prefer that bigger, bunkier look.
+Or at least we think so; you might disagree and prefer that bigger, bulkier look.
 While it might look more like a classic watch than the S2, it's also much bigger - 46mm wide.

-However that larger body affords it a screen where Tizen can really shine, and a bigger battery, from which we've managed to squeeze an average of three days from - much better than anything in the Android Wear stable or from the Apple Watch.
+However that larger body affords it a screen where Tizen can really shine, and a bigger battery, from which we've managed to squeeze an average of three days from - much better than anything in the Wear stable or from the Apple Watch.

 Samsung treads between smartwatch and fitness tracker, also packing in a heart rate sensor along with that GPS and its much-improved Samsung Health software.
 There's the option of LTE too if you wish for an untethered connection, with a standalone speaker for taking calls on the watch.

-It's not quite the ultimate fitness all-in-one thanks to a lack of proper waterproofing, which makes swimming out of the question (check out the newer Samsung Gear Sport if that's more you bag) and the poor app selection puts it behind its rivals in terms of versatility but strong individual style, the intuitive rotating bezel and great battery life mean it's keeping ahead of anything from Android Wear in our list currently.
+It's not quite the ultimate fitness all-in-one thanks to a lack of proper waterproofing, which makes swimming out of the question (check out the newer Samsung Gear Sport if that's more you bag) and the poor app selection puts it behind its rivals in terms of versatility but strong individual style, the intuitive rotating bezel and great battery life mean it's keeping ahead of anything from Wear in our list currently.